 Duration: The position will start early/mid-May and continue through mid-August with the potential for some technician(s) to continue through September (start and end dates may be flexible for highly qualified applicants and field season may be adjusted due to weather conditions).

-Housing and Transportation: Field vehicles will be provided for use during work hours only.
-Housing and transportation to and from work will not be provided; however, we will offer help finding housing for the summer.
-A personal vehicle or the willingness to bike/walk up to several miles a day (depending on rental location) is required.
+Housing and transportation: Housing and transportation to and from work will not be provided; however, we will offer help finding housing for the summer.

-To Apply: Submit a letter of interest with dates of availability, resume, CV, and contact information (name, email, phone number) for three references in a single PDF to Rachel Arrick (PhD student on project; email@example.com).
-Application deadline is February 15th, 2020 but review of applicants will begin immediately and will continue until the positions are filled.
+To Apply: Submit a letter of interest with dates of availability, resume, CV, and contact information (name, email, phone number) for three references in a single PDF (subject line: “Wyoming Toad Technician Application”) to Rachel Arrick (PhD student on project; email@example.com).
+Application deadline is March 15th, 2020, but review of applicants will begin immediately and will continue until the positions are filled.
 Questions about the position can be directed to Rachel Arrick (PhD student on project; firstname.lastname@example.org).

 Qualified applicants will have the willingness and ability to work long hours (including weekends and holidays) and be flexible with their schedule, as work hours will be determined by animal needs.
 Applicants must also be able to tolerate harsh field conditions (heat/cold, wind, rain, biting insects, mud, etc.), pay extreme attention to detail, meet high standards of animal care, and be able to maintain a positive and professional attitude while working with a large/diverse field crew.
 Interest in the research, a strong work ethic, and the ability to conduct meticulous data collection for the recovery of an endangered species are most important.
 Priority will be given to individuals currently enrolled in or recently graduated from an ecology, wildlife biology, or related programs with past field experience.
 Qualified applicants need a valid driver’s license with a clean driving record.